atropos-null/LS/py109/py109_studyguide.md

 ### Differences from Other Languages

-1. Dynamic vs. Static Typing: Unlike statically typed languages like Java or C++, Python uses dynamic typing:
+1. **Dynamic vs. Static Typing**: Unlike statically typed languages like Java or C++, Python uses dynamic typing:
-* Variable types are determined at runtime
+* Variable types are determined at runtime*
 * Variables can be reassigned to different types
 * No type declarations are required

 What is typing, however?
 In programming, "typing" refers to the system that assigns and enforces data types for variables, expressions, and function returns.